 Major staffing and spending cuts are likely to be made soon in Atherton City Hall after the City Council, in a special meeting this morning (May 9), gave the town's interim manager the support he was seeking to begin the difficult process.

-A presentation by finance director Louise Ho early in the 8 a.m. meeting revealed sobering budgetary figures that project deficit spending of about $856,000 in the 2011-12 fiscal year budget, assuming no salary increases and no capital improvement spending.
-This deficit would amount to about 8 percent of the current fiscal year's budget of $10.6 million.
+A presentation by finance director Louise Ho early on in the 8 a.m. meeting revealed sobering budgetary figures that project deficit spending of about $856,000 in the 2011-12 budget, assuming no salary increases and no capital improvement spending.

 "This is the picture of a structurally insolvent (entity)," interim City Manager John Danielson told grim-faced council members after Ms. Ho's presentation.

-Noting that 80 percent of the town's costs are for labor, he said there is no way to solve the problem that could lead to bankruptcy without cutting staff.
-And, he said, he must do it soon to complete the 2011-12 budget, "although I don't have a final tally" on which services and employees will be affected.
+Noting that 80 percent of the town's costs are for labor, he said there is no way to solve the problem without cutting staff.
+And, he said, he must begin the process soon to complete the 2011-12 budget, "although I don't have a final tally" on which services and employees will be affected.

 Council members Jerry Carlson and Kathy McKeithen, and Mayor Jim Dobbie, told Mr. Danielson that they would support whatever cuts he felt he must make, noting that he was hired to tackle the town's growing fiscal crisis.
 "John, whatever you need to do, you have my support," Ms. McKeithen said.
 "Good luck to you and good luck to the town."

 "He'll be using a scalpel, not an ax," said Mayor Dobbie.
 "Therefore, he has my support."